Preparing for your appointmentBy Mayo Clinic Staff

-If you develop signs and symptoms common to long QT syndrome, call your doctor.
-After an initial examination, it's likely that the doctor will refer you to a doctor who specializes in the diagnosis and treatment of heart conditions (cardiologist) or a heart rhythm specialist (electrophysiologist).
+If you develop signs and symptoms common to long QT syndrome, contact your doctor.
+After an initial exam, it's likely that the doctor will refer you to a doctor trained in diagnosing and treating heart conditions (cardiologist), a doctor trained in heart rhythm conditions (electrophysiologist) or a cardiologist who specializes in sudden death predisposing genetic heart conditions (genetic cardiologist).

 Here's some information to help you prepare for your appointment, and what to expect from your doctor.